fbpx

 Stakeholders

-A stakeholder is an individual or group with a vested interest in the organization’s actions.
-Stakeholders are rated by priority—those of highest importance are termed “key stakeholders.”
+A stakeholder is an individual or group vested in the organization’s actions.
+Stakeholders are rated by priority—those of the highest importance are termed “key stakeholders.”
 The most common of these would include:

 • Employees who work for the organization